-- Recently Natural England, with relation to mitigation licences, have publically indicated that they will not prove the use of BRM's in roosts, and will only approve roosts where traditional bitumen felt or timber sarking is used. - The number of roosting positions within the bat-loft can be further enhanced economically by additional ridge boards and/or installation of traditional bitumastic F1 type felt drapes between the roof rafters.
+- 6.7 Replace with "Recently Natural England, with relation to mitigation licences, have publically indicated that they will not prove the use of BRM's in roosts and will only approve roosts where which use traditional bitumen felt or timber sarking." - 6.8 The number of roosting positions within the bat-loft can be further enhanced economically by additional ridge boards and/or installation of traditional bitumastic F1 type felt drapes between the roof rafters.
 Such drapes can be loosely tacked onto the underside of roof, with slit cuts into the felt to allow access between all intermediate areas between the bat-loft and roofing tiles..